hjlee17/10-node.js-command-line-logo.svg-maker/README.md

 ![Screenshot of commmand terminal and generate logo.](./assets/screenshot.png)

 Below are three more examples of logos generated using the application in varying shapes, colors, and text.
+They can be found in the [examples](./examples) directory.
 ![Purple circle logo with black text that consists of '##'](./examples/example1-black-hashes-E39FF6-circle.svg)
 ![White triangle logo with purple text that reads '123'](./examples/example2-663399-123-white-triangle.svg)
 ![Dark blue square logo with light blue text that reads 'hJl'](./examples/example3-7085FF-hJl-3F49A4-square.svg)